-At Calibrate Legal, we often talk to candidates who are struggling with the decision of whether to leave their current job, or whether to take a leap of faith and look for a new opportunity.
+At Calibrate, we often talk to candidates who are struggling with the decision of whether to remain at their current job, or take a leap of faith and look for a new opportunity.

 This decision is often deeply personal and it can be an extremely complex issue to sort through.

 To help think through whether it is time to leave your current role, we turned to one of our favorite resources, the Harvard Business Review, where we found an article called “5 Signs It’s Time for a New Job” and we’ve taken the liberty of expanding on it with our own thoughts in points 6-11: